I am Java programmer, blogger on http://javarevisited.blogspot.com and http://java67.com

 years and I haven't managed to keep myself up-to-date with the latest

-I managed to catch up many of those last years, hence, 2020 will be
+I managed to catch up many of those last years, hence, this year will be

 all about consolidation and keeping myself up-to-date with things which

 matters most on the technology side, improving my toolset chain and

 Here is my list of things a Java developer should learn:

 Git and Github have been around some time and while I have used Git in past with Eclipse, but I am yet to become master of Git on the command line, and I am not alone

 Many programmers haven't mastered Git yet?
 Simply because they didn't need it yet as there code might be in SVN or CVS.

 I have also occasionally downloaded projects from Github and run from Eclipse but still far from being expert with Git commands, particularly reverting changes and handling errors.

 Since now most of the companies are migrating their projects from